 Lead is a metal commonly found throughout our environment.
 It is very uncommon for Lead to be found in rivers and waterways.
 Also, Lead is rarely found in water distribution plants.

 Lead is primarily found in water service lines within the water distribution system.
-Service lines from the water main, to the buildings may be made with Lead or Copper service lines.
+Service lines from the water main, to the buildings may be made with Lead or Copper.
 Buildings and homes built before 1930 are likely to have a Lead service line.
 Homes built between 1930 and 1960 can have either a Lead or Copper service line.
 Homes built after 1960 are likely to only have a Copper service line.

 Why Test for Lead?

 Lead in Drinking water is tasteless.
 Young children, senior citizens, and expectant mothers are most vulnerable to exposure to Lead in the drinking water.
 Exposure to Lead can have very harmful effects on a child’s mental and physical development.
 Physical and mental Growth can be stunted.
 It is crucial to make sure that the drinking water at your child’s school or day-care facility provide safe drinking water.
 Children spend a significant amount of time at these places, and many consume water from the drinking fountains and from the meals that are cooked on site.
-There is a company in Morton Grove that does water sampling called Environmental Monitoring and Technologies INC. They are located at 8100 N Austin Ave.
-Their website can be found here.
-Another laboratory Suburban Laboratories, located in Oak Brook, and Geneva, Illinois can be found below as well.

-Ways to Reduce Lead in the Drinking Water
+Ways to Reduce Lead in your Water: